Orange-OpenSource/Orange-Boosted-Bootstrap/docs/utilities/spacing.md

 title: Spacing
 group: utilities
 ---
+{% comment %}
+Boosted mod
+rplace 1rem by .625rem (10px)
+{% endcomment %}
 Assign `margin` or `padding` to an element or a subset of its sides with shorthand classes.
 Includes support for individual properties, all properties, and vertical and horizontal properties.
-All classes are multiples on the global default value, `1rem`.
+All classes are multiples on the global default value, `.625rem` (10px).

 The classes are named using the format: `{property}{sides}-{size}`